edge-coffee-machine/edge-coffee-machine/docs/src/DD.typ

 === UI Integration Tests

 UI integration tests will validate the interaction between QML frontend and C++ backend on a desktop environment.
 Mock implementations will substitute the AI module (face recognition, voice commands) and brew timer for deterministic, repeatable testing.
+Since Qt for MCU does not provide UI testing support for the ESP32-P4-Function-EV board, a golden reference approach will be used for these tests.
+Consequently, only backend changes that are reflected in the user interface will be validated.

 ==== Touch Navigation & Ingredient Customization